 Biking in La Gomera – Guide to La Gomera

 Hiking is a big thing but so is biking.
 There are a lot of places where you can rent a bike and bicycle around the island.
-And there are also a lot of different trails that are for biking.
+There are also a lot of different trails that are for biking.
 Here are a few of them that are recommended:

 Eating in La Gomera